pierods/gisqus/README.md

 # gisqus
-Gisqus is a thin wrapper over Disqus' API, written in Go
+Gisqus is a thin wrapper over Disqus' API, written in Go.